 Learning Campus Club

 The Year 1 VISTA developed a student-run club in order to encourage student involvement in the club and create sustainability for the program.
 All students who are involved in Learning Campus are a member of the club and are expected to participate on a regular basis in order to receive club benefits.
+Each month, an officer and club meeting are held.
+Every Tuesday and Thursday we hold tutoring for children in the surrounding elementary schools.
+Towards the end of each semester we hold a membership appreciation event that is voted upon by the club.
+Finally, we hold a thank-you dinner at the end of the spring semester.

 If you would like more information regarding the Learning Campus Club, please contact either 2017-18 VISTA, Jamie Burnett (firstname.lastname@example.org), or the club co-presidents, Autumn Treaster (email@example.com) and Ethan Kron (firstname.lastname@example.org).